-A student can begin taking an exam after the test "opens" in Canvas.
-A student's test completion is considered late if it occurs after the test's "closing" time in Canvas.
-Tests that are completed up to 24 hours late will be accepted without penalty, test completions that are more than 24 hours but less than 48 hours late will be accepted with a 50% penalty, and no test completions will be accepted more than 48 hours after a test's closing time.
+A student can begin taking a midterm test after the test "opens" in Canvas.
+A student's test completion is considered late if it occurs after the test's "due" time in Canvas.
+Tests that are completed up to 24 hours late will be accepted without penalty, test completions that are more than